 Any ACA member who is a student of archival studies, recent graduate of archival studies, or has recently entered the archival profession, is invited to sign up for a mentor from the Canadian archival community.
 Archivists, who are members of the ACA, and who have been active in the profession for at least five years, are encouraged to apply to mentor a student or new archivist.
 For further details, have a look at the Mentorship Program Guidelines.

 Applications for the 2016 program are open through the Fall 2015, with links to the online application forms:

 The deadline to apply for the 2015 program was November 30, 2014.
 With a large number of Mentee applicants, an extended call for Mentors was circulated to ACA's membership.

 Matches are communicated to participants in late January.
 The availability of matches depends on the number of volunteers.
 Participants are expected to commit for one year.

-Program participants are invited to attend the First Timers/Mentorship Recognition reception at the annual ACA conference.
+Program participants are invited to attend the Conference Orientation at the annual ACA conference.

 Since its inception in 2003, the program has been very popular.
 Some of the responses of the participants mentors and mentored alike, are noteworthy:

 “I managed to do volunteer work with my mentor which helped me to build my confidence and apply what I’d learned.” – mentee